 On the subject of reading material, I was delighted to see this month’s Simply Knitting magazine arrive.
 It never fails to take my breath away when I see my words in a magazine, and I was grinning like a Cheshire Cat for most of the day.
 I’m very grateful for this life of mine that lets me surround myself with knitting and yarn and sock-related stuff.

-The Blacker Yarns Pod KAL (#blackerpodKAL), which is a knitalong to coincide with the Edinburgh Yarn Festival.
+The Blacker Yarns Pod KAL (#blackerpodKAL), which is a knitalong to coincide with the Edinburgh Yarn Festival (the idea was to make something using Blacker Yarns and meet up in the Podcast Lounge at the show so that you could show yours off).
 I decided to join in so that I could use up some of my Blacker Yarns stash and my first project was the Hartland Cliffs shawl.
 I’m having a bit of sulk with my shawl, to be honest, as I’ve gone wrong again and I’ve had to unravel rather a lot of it.
 No, I’m not going to show you because there’s nothing impressive about yards of curly, unravelled yarn.
 The pattern is not complicated, it’s all plain knitting except for some K2tog pattern rows and yet it is apparently beyond me to knit it without disregarding the instructions and improvising wildly.
 I’m using it to practice my continental knitting and perhaps I’m too busy trying to get a rhythm going to check whether I should actually be knitting that row or whether it’s a pattern row instead.
 Anyway, instead I have used another skein of Blacker Yarns yarn that is lounging in my stash and cast on these rather lovely socks instead.

 These socks are infinitely more well-behaved and it’s all going very well so far.
 The pattern is Arwen from The Sock Drawer book written by Verity from Truly Hooked and the yarn is Tamar 4ply in the colourway Kensey from Blacker Yarns, which is another British breeds yarn – Teeswater, Wensleydale and Leicester Longwool sheep blended with Cornish mule to give the yarn a lovely lustre sheen.
 Do you want to see what the sheep look like?
 Oh go on, you know you do really …